KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 ![](Figures/l7.png)

+This tool generates Base Peak Intensity Chromatograms (BPIs) and Total Ion Chromatograms (TICs).
+If you provide groups as we do here, you obtain two plots: one with colours based on provided groups, one with one colour per sample.

 ![](Figures/l8.png)

 ![](Figures/l9.png)

 ### Step 5.
 Peak picking
 Now that your data is ready for XCMS processing, the first step is to extract peaks from each of your data files independently.
 The idea here is, for each peak, to proceed to chromatographic peak detection.